 Tim McNiece

-Tim has been with Danske bank for the past Five years having joined as part of the graduate scheme in 2017.
+Tim has been with Danske bank for the past seven years having joined as part of the graduate scheme in 2017.
 Since then he has worked within business banking, business development, strategy, operations and research based projects in Copenhagen.

-Tim currently works as a relationship manager within the Danske Corporate team.
+Tim currently works as a Relationship Manager within the Danske Corporate team.

 East region